drduh/YubiKey-Guide/README.md

 1951432704 bytes transferred in 139.125 secs (14026448 bytes/sec)
 ```

-Power off, remove internal hard drives and all unnecessary devices, such as the wireless card.
+Power off.
+Disconnect internal hard drives and all unnecessary devices, such as the wireless card.

 # Install software